Transcranial direct current stimulation

 Full 360º video recordings can be obtained combining 14 GoPro Hero 3 (360Heros, Olean, NY, USA).
 Natural audio can be captured using the binaural audio microphone 3Dio Free Space (J.Tesori Co, Tokyo, Japan) and the Zoom H4n handy recorder (Zoom Corporation, Tokyo, Japan).

-I3B improved its facilities in 2018 by the provision of a high-definition, low-latency full-length 3D motion tracking system for four simultaneous users using IR technology and multichannel laser projection visualization.
-This equipment was funded project funded by the European Union within the Program ERDF operation of the Valencian Community 2014-2020 with the grant number IDIFEDER/2018/029.
+I3B improved its facilities in 2018 with 3D motion tracking system for four simultaneous users.
+All these equipment has been funded by the European Union within the Program ERDF operation of the Valencian Community 2014-2020 with the grant number IDIFEDER/2018/029.
 These grants were published in the DOGV number 8263 in 2018, Mar, 28th.